top of page

 Can Money Buy Happiness?

-Data shows that money can buy happiness up to a point, income increases life satisfaction by reducing stress and providing security, but after a certain threshold (around $75,000 to $100,000 per year in the U.S.), the impact on emotional well-being diminishes.
+Earlier research suggested that money can buy happiness up to a point.
+Income tends to increase life satisfaction by reducing stress and providing security, but emotional well-being was thought to plateau around $75,000 per year (Kahneman and Deaton, 2010).

 The data in the graph below is from a study that disputes this general understanding